 According to Edwin's and Jeffrey's job coach, the store environment is a good match for them because, in addition to being very capable, they are both naturally outgoing and friendly.
 These traits are clearly evident when they talk about how much they enjoy their work.

 Like many siblings, Edwin and Jeffrey also have a lot in common outside of work.
 Both like camping, video games and sports, and compete in athletics themselves through Special Olympics.
-However, their interests diverge on one contentious issue — Jeffrey roots for their hometown Washington Redskins, while Edwin is a fan of the team's long-time rival, the Dallas Cowboys.
+However, their interests diverge on one contentious issue — Jeffrey roots for their hometown Washington DC football team, while Edwin is a fan of the team's long-time rival, the Dallas Cowboys.
 But ever the conscientious employees, they leave the competition at home.